 Listing Property in the National Register of Historic Places in Michigan: An Overview of the Process

 An introduction to the National Register of Historic Places program in Michigan.
-This document provides an overview of the process and requirements for listing in the National Register of Historic Places.
+This document provides an overview of the step by step process and requirements for listing in the National Register of Historic Places.

 Forms, Documents, and Guidance from the National Park Service